gongchen161/collaborative-doc/README.md

 Deployed @ https://gongchen161.github.io/collaborative-note

-A web application for sharing/editing notes with your friends
+A web application for sharing & editing notes with your friends

 ## Main Features:

 * Create a new note
+* Share a note with your friends and give them read/write access
-* Share a note with someone and edit notes together
+* Collaborate with your friends and edit notes together
-* View shared users
+* View users who have access to the note
-* Remove read/write access from shared users
+* Remove read/write access from the shared users

 ## Setup